 My paintings reflect my personal vision of modern life.
 I enjoy examining the beauty and familiarity of my local surroundings, as well as the amazing places I find in my travels.
 I am intrigued by the dynamic interplay of light and color in my daily surroundings and in the line between abstraction and representation, chaos and control.
 I am influenced most by twentieth-century American painters such as Richard Diebenkorn, Wayne Thiebaud, Edward Hopper, and Thomas Hart Benton, who was my great cousin.

-Memmott studied Fine Art at the University of Utah, where he trained under the widely acclaimed Utah artists, including David Dornan and Paul Davis.
-He received his BFA from the University of Utah and went on to get his MFA from the Academy of Art University in San Francisco.
-After graduating and teaching at the Academy of Art University for several years, Memmott took a teaching position at the Savannah College of Art and Design in Savannah, Georgia.
+Aaron Memmott received his BFA from the University of Utah, where he trained under widely acclaimed Utah artists, including David Dornan and Paul Davis.
+He went on to get his MFA from the Academy of Art University in San Francisco.
+After graduating and teaching at the Academy of Art University for several years, Memmott took a teaching position at the Savannah College of Art and Design in Savannah, GA.
 He has since returned to the West and continues to hone his craft as a full-time painter in the thriving Helper Utah Artists’ community.
-The beauty and familiarity of his local surroundings along with the fascinating places he finds in his travels continue to be a primary source of inspiration for his work.
-Memmott is influenced most by twentieth century American painters such as Richard Diebenkorn, Wayne Thiebaud, and Edward Hopper.
-Thomas Hart Benton, another inspiration, is Memmott’s great, great Uncle.